 Lin Weikang is a PhD student at CityU.
 He tested the device.
 “Our new system can elicit tactile stimuli with both high spatial resolution (76 dots/cm2), similar to the density of related receptors in the human skin, and a rapid response rate (4 kHz).”

 In other words, it’s the same intensity as actual touch.
+This glove of love is going places.

 Dr Yang said, “This would be particularly useful for people who lose their eyesight later in life, allowing them to continue to read and write using the same alphabetic system they are used to, without the need to learn the whole Braille dot system.”